ckeditor/ckeditor4-vue/README.md

 ## Installation and usage

-To install CKEditor 4 component for Vue from npm, simply run:
+To install the CKEditor 4 component for Vue.js from npm, simply run:

 ```
 npm install ckeditor4-vue